frormoser/cloud-cicd-platform/README.md

   first) so the UI highlights the candidate's most recent work.
 Language labels are normalized and unknown values are shown as `Unknown`.

-Netlify project name suggestion

-Use a short, professional name for the Netlify site.
-Suggested name:
-`github-profile-metrics-devops` (if taken, Netlify appends a suffix automatically).

 Contact & Ownership